deepset-ai/haystack-home/content/blog/mixtral-8x7b-healthcare-chatbot/index.md

 ## High Level Architecture Overview

-Retrieval augmented generative AI, or RAG, is a way of giving a LLM context so it can better answer questions.
+Retrieval augmented generation, or RAG, is a way of giving a LLM context so it can better answer questions.

 You pass the LLM some documents, along with a query, and prompt the LLM to use the documents when answering the question.